 Ceramic Braces & Self Ligating Braces

 Ceramic braces are made to blend right in with a patient's teeth.
-They are similar in color to the patient's enamel, so it will be harder for onlookers to notice them.
+They are similar in colour to the patient's enamel, so it will be harder for onlookers to notice them.

 There are also self-ligating braces.
 These braces don't use elastic or metal ties, which offers a lower profile for adult patients.